williamyang98/SDRPlusPlus-DAB-Radio-Plugin/README.md

 | cmake | Find*.cmake files for third party cmake targets |

 ## Download instructions
-1. Download from releases page or build using the instructions below.
+Download from releases page or build using the instructions below.
+Make sure you download the correct version if available.

 ## Usage instructions
 1. Paste ```dab_plugin.dll``` into ```modules/``` folder inside your SDR++ install.